10 Venomous Thai Snakes From Rare To Famous

 © Wikimedia Commons User: Angouyg – CC BY-SA 3.0

-The venom specialises in haemorrhages, with possible tissue necrosis in severe bites.
-The potency matches the monocled cobra, at LD50 0.37mg, but the venom yield is much lower at 8-15mg.
-This is why it kills people less, but occasional deaths have been reported.
-This brightly coloured venomous snake has a particular tendency to pop up in gardens, including inside Bangkok itself.
-They can be very common locally; some have found dozens in an hour.
-A top situation for being bitten is doing garden work, maybe bending over and absentmindely whistling a tune.
+This brightly coloured venomous snake is usually found on branches, and has a particular tendency to pop up in gardens, including inside Bangkok itself.
+They can be very common locally; some reptile fanatics have found dozens inside one hour.
+A top situation for being bitten is doing garden work, perhaps while bending over and absentmindedly whistling a tune.

-Luckily, Thai hospitals are well prepared, as they nearly always stock the generic green pit viper venom (useful for all species).
+Luckily, Thai hospitals are well prepared for this species, as they nearly always stock the generic Trimeresurus green pitviper antivenom (useful for all members).

 4 Beautiful pitviper